-Compensation components

-Annual fixed compensation Determined by the Board of Directors at the recommendation Annual fixed compensation of the Compensation Committee A 1 1 1 1 1 1 Annual variable compensation Not applicable Deferred variable compensation Not applicable Multi-year variable compensation Not applicable Deferral period, ability to request repayment of variable compensation Not applicable Exceptional compensation Applicable, at the decision of the Board of Directors, subject to very specific circumstances (separation-IPO of a subsidiary, merger, etc.).
+Compensation components Annual fixed compensation Determined by the Board of Directors at the recommendation of the Compensation Committee Annual variable compensation Not applicable Deferred variable compensation Not applicable Multi-year variable compensation Not applicable Deferral period, ability to request repayment of variable compensation Not applicable Exceptional compensation Applicable, at the decision of the Board of Directors, subject to very specific circumstances (separation-IPO of a subsidiary, merger, etc.).
 Payment conditional on Ordinary General Meeting approval and, in all events, capped at 100% of annual fixed compensation Other benefits in kind Not applicable Stock options, performance shares or any other long-term compensation Not applicable Compensation referred to in Article L. 22-10-14 of the French Commercial Code Application of the directors' compensation policy Severance pay/indemnities for a change in duties Not applicable Non-compete indemnities Not applicable Supplementary pension plan Not applicable